 This capacity develops slowly throughout childhood because the part of the brain that supports it does too (develops gradually, that is).
 I’ve discussed this point before, in my post titled “Looking for the Silver Lining.”
 Here I’m picking it up again.

-While home sick today, I’ve been reading research papers on executive control, it’s development, and importance.
-I’ve read that certain experiences – like yoga practice, Tae Kwon Do, and even particular video games – can boost the executive control of young children.
+While home sick the other day, I spent some time reading research papers on executive control, it’s development, and importance.
+I read that certain experiences – like yoga practice, Tae Kwon Do, and even particular video games – can boost the executive control of young children.
 Now that’s some fun stuff to wrap my head around!

-In fact, I was delighted to read these findings today, because I’ve wrapped my head around these ideas before.
-For years now I’ve suggested to students that when they become teachers (i.e., many of them do), they would be well advised to help their students improve in emotion regulation (emotion regulation being the way in which we control our attention when emotionally stressed), by doing deep breathing and yoga type exercises.
-What a relief to find some validation for my suggestions.
+In fact, I was delighted to come across these findings, because I’ve wrapped my head around these ideas for quite some time.
+For years now I’ve suggested to college students that when they become teachers (i.e., many of them do), they would be well advised to help their students improve in emotion regulation (emotion regulation being another skill that falls under the heading of executive control and refers to the way in which we control our attention when emotionally stressed), by doing deep breathing and yoga type exercises.
+What a relief to find some solid empirical validation for my educated speculations.

 1. Academically, healthy executive control is linked with

 - The ability to keep your mind focused during challenging work (poor control, more mind-wandering and the reverse)

 - Better reading comprehension (poor control, poor comprehension and vice versa)